kerelape/cjson/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 -->
-# Convinient JSON
+# Convenient JSON

-Convinient JSON (cjson) is an object-oriented JSON library for Go (golang).
+Convenient JSON (cjson) is an object-oriented JSON library for Go (golang).

 ## How to use this library